Trump administration extends visa ban to non-immigrants, until end of year

 The administration cast the effort as a way to free up jobs in an economy reeling from the coronavirus.
 A senior official who spoke to reporters on condition of anonymity estimated the restrictions will free up to 525,000 jobs for Americans.

 The ban, while temporary, would amount to major restructuring of legal immigration if made permanent, a goal that had eluded the administration before the pandemic.
+Long-term changes targeting asylum seekers and high-tech workers are also being sought.

-Business groups had pressed hard to limit their reach, saying many of these workers are essential.
+Business groups pressed hard to limit the changes, but got little of what they wanted, marking a victory for immigration hardliners as Trump seeks to further solidify their support ahead of the November election.

 RELATED: Supreme Court blocks President Trump from ending DACA program for young immigrants